 • Details of the creative team

-How to Build a Content Map to Succeed in Digital Marketing
+How to Build a Website Content Map [8 Step Guide]

-Here is a step-by-step process to do the content mapping for your website and the brand:
+Here is a step-by-step process to develop the content mapping for your website:

-The purpose of your content can be to fulfil any of your business purpose like increasing the number of traffic or conversion.
-You can also build a content map with the objective to help your target audience with valuable insights.
-These are two major pillars of the content strategy of a business.
+For example, your SMART objective can be to increase the number of traffic or conversions.
+You can build a content map with the objective of helping your target audience with valuable insights.

 There are a handful of questions you can ask yourself and your digital marketing team before building your business objectives.
 These are as mentioned below:

-• How does the content mapping support your SMART goals?
+• How does the customer journey content mapping support your SMART goals?

 • What values will your content provide to the target audience?

-Here are the suggestions you can take to make sure you decide the right objective for your business:
+Here are the suggestions you can take to make sure you decide the right objective for your content mapping strategy:

-• Ensure that your business objectives are well-defined, clear and specific.
-In case it is vague, it can create confusion among the team and thereby, can lead to a lack of focus.
+• You need to ensure that your business objectives are well-defined, clear and specific.
+In case the goal is vague, it can create confusion among the team and thereby, can cause a lack of focus.

 • Business objectives also should be time-bound.
 This way, you can understand how many resources you will have to allocate to meet your target.

-Following is a hypothetical example of content mapping objectives:
+Following is a hypothetical example of content mapping SMART objectives:

 “Our main purpose is to increase the conversion rate from organic search from 1.01% at present to 2.5% within the next 2 quarters.
 We will achieve this with the help of Omnichannel marketing endeavours that will communicate how our services will help clients.”